top of page

 Jocelyn Liao, a graduate of the University of Melbourne, prioritises a therapy experience that harmonises psychodynamic and relational perspectives with cognitive-behavioural techniques.
 Her dedication lies in creating a secure psychological haven where clients can delve into their challenges and dismantle the obstacles hindering their well-being.

-Why Choose The Psychology Atelier for Therapy for Depression?
+Why Choose The Psychology Atelier

 Experienced Therapists